 The participant then proceeds to the first in a sequence of four pages.
 Each page contains a lemma, some necessary definitions, a set of three proofs and two sets of Likert scale radio buttons for the participant to rate their understandability and confidence scores for each proof.
-The lemmas are presented in a random order, although the first lemma - the composition of two group homomorphisms is a group homomorphism - always appears first because it is used as a dummy as discussed in Section 6.2.2.
+The lemmas are presented in a random order, although the first lemma - the composition of two group homomorphisms is a group homomorphism - always appears first because it is used to counter the learning effect as discussed in Section 6.2.2.
 The proofs are also presented in a random order on the page.

-At the bottom of the page, participants were presented with two more boxes containing a set of radio buttons allowing the participant to rate each proof as shown in the detail part of Figure 6.1.
+At the bottom of the page, participants were presented with two more boxes containing a set of radio buttons allowing the participant to rate each proof as shown in Figure 6.2.

 The title questions for these sets of buttons are "How understandable do you find each of the above proofs?" and "How confident are you that the above proofs are correct?".
-Each column of the radio buttons has a phrase indicating the scoring level that that column represents.
-The rows are always ordered "A", "B", "C".
+Each column of the radio buttons has a phrase indicating the Likert scoring level that that column represents.

 They could assume that the Lean proof was valid Lean code and had been checked by Lean.